Drugs were dropped from a drone yesterday on the property of Brunswick Academy, a private school in rural Brunswick County, Virginia USA.

 How Department 13's advanced technology could assist in the commercial industry

-Contact Department 13 to find out how we can assist your industry or specific requirements.
+Contact Department 13 to find out how we can assist your specific requirements.
 All communications are strictly confidential.